Axian-Inc/ffthh-feb-2024/README.md

 3. And a model is saved at `./trained-models/IrisClassificationModel.zip`

 ### Prediction API
-This project depends on the prior two (`TaxiRegression` and `IrisMulticlassClassification` having both been sucessfully run and models saved in the `./trained-models/` folder).
+This project depends on the prior two (`TaxiRegression` and `IrisMulticlassClassification`) projects having both been sucessfully run and models saved to the `./trained-models/` folder).

 First verify that you have a valid .NET development certificate setup.
 ```